basilhussain/stm8-crc/README.md

 * `crc32_update` (ASM): 187 bytes
 * `crc32_update_ref` (C): 95 bytes

-If you want to use these library functions but minimise the code size, it is possible to disable the loop unrolling by commenting-out the `ASM_UNROLL_LOOP` macro definition line in `crc.c` and re-compiling.
+If you want to use these library functions but minimise the code size, it is possible to disable the loop unrolling by removing the `ASM_UNROLL_LOOP` macro definition from the Code::Blocks project build options and re-compiling.
 While this will compromise the execution speed, it should still be faster than the reference C implementations.

 # Licence